bitfox-git/nanocluster/README.md

 ## Software
 ### Operating System

-We use the [official debian bookworm image](https://drive.google.com/drive/folders/1_sdgoOb8s5yJn3KVmAKn7AkIrN9bM7-g) from [Google Drive](https://drive.google.com/drive/folders/1_sdgoOb8s5yJn3KVmAKn7AkIrN9bM7-g) as mentioned in the [wiki](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO3#Downloads).
+The nodes uses the [official debian bookworm image](https://drive.google.com/drive/folders/1_sdgoOb8s5yJn3KVmAKn7AkIrN9bM7-g) from [Google Drive](https://drive.google.com/drive/folders/1_sdgoOb8s5yJn3KVmAKn7AkIrN9bM7-g) as mentioned in the [wiki](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO3#Downloads).
-After that we *extract* the image from the archive (.img.gz) with the file manager.
-Then we can use [Gnome Disks](https://apps.gnome.org/en-GB/DiskUtility/) to *restore* the image to the SD cards.
+Please, *extract* the image from the archive (.img.gz) with a file manager before *restoring* it with [Gnome Disks](https://apps.gnome.org/en-GB/DiskUtility/) to the SD cards.

-### Network configuration
+### Network configuration on the nodes

-We use the hostname `neo` with the host nuber added from the static ip adress in `10.12.14.0/24`.
+The hostname of the nodes is `neo` with the host nuber of the ip address in `10.12.14.0/24`.
 For example `neo1` with `10.12.14.1`.
 The network configuration files are in the `/etc/network` folder.
-We changed the `interfaces` to:
+Please, change the `interfaces` to:

 ```
 source interfaces.d/*